geosolutions-it/pyfulcrum/lib/README.md

 Below is a list of resources and accepted url params:

- Resource type | URL params | meaning
+ Resource type | URL params | Meaning
  --- | --- | ---
  `forms` | `form_id` | filter list to show only form with specific id. equivalent of `get` command `records` | `form_id` | Get records only ones related to specific form